 Jennifer Lopez’s Using Gender Neutral Pronouns To Talk About Her Sister’s Kid: How You Can Too

-Jennifer Lopez blew fans away with her use of gender-neutral pronouns when congratulating her sister’s child.
-Speaking with experts exclusively, HL learned how you too can use gender-neutral words & why doing so is important!
+Jennifer Lopez blew fans away when using gender-neutral pronouns to congratulate her sister’s kid.
+Speaking with experts exclusively, HL learned how you too can use gender-neutral words & why it’s important!

 While Brendan’s accomplishment is undoubtedly the focal point of J.Lo’s post, it’s also important to take note of her graceful use of gender-neutral pronouns — and to take a second to think about how YOU too can use them effectively.
 “J.Lo did a great job,” Dr. Jenn Mann, author of The Relationship Fix: Dr. Jenn’s 6-Step Guide to Improving Communication, Connection & Intimacy told HollywoodLife.com EXCLUSIVELY.
 “Because there is no gender neutral singular pronoun she had to use the plural, which is the ‘they.’
 That always makes it a bit awkward, but she chose to honor their gender identity over her having perfect grammar, which was an excellent choice.”
 Click here to see some of Jennifer Lopez’s hottest looks.